moom0o/ccSpigot/README.md

 ### disable-light-updates
 Disable ALL light updates!
 This will prevent all the lag that comes from them.
 DO NOT USE.
 USE LIGHT-UPDATE-MAX-TIME
 ### server-brand
 Change the server brand from Paper to whatever you want!
-This is shown on futureclient/in the f3 menu.
+This is shown on some clients/in the f3 menu.
 ### disable-chunk-relocation
 This will disable the chunk relocation feature for when you have a corrupted world.
 This seems to have a ton of false positives for me.
 Remember this is experimental and may brick your server.
 It is disabled by default.
 ### limit-entity-speed